 In the fall of 2017, the Minister of Finance tabled Bill 141, which amends various laws governing financial markets, and includes provisions encouraging disclosures that are largely based on the Act to facilitate the disclosure of wrongdoings relating to public bodies.

 As financial sector legislation directly affects CPAs, the Order asked to appear before the parliamentary commission so that a framework for whistleblowing despite professional secrecy can be developed.

 The Order is also continuing to make representations before the Office des professions, among others, to have the Professional Code amended so that professional orders could incorporate into their codes of ethics a procedure for members who detect or suspect that a wrongdoing has been, or is about to be, committed, as well as requirements limiting information disclosures to what is absolutely necessary.

-Both the Act to facilitate the disclosure of wrongdoings and the Anti-Corruption Act are part of a wider context that extends well beyond Quebec.
-The International Federation of Accountants (IFAC), an umbrella organization of accounting bodies from numerous countries, including Canada, recently amended its code of ethics to “assist” professional accountants who suspect their clients or employer of committing legal or regulatory offences.
-These provisions will take effect in July 2017 and, although they do not directly have the force of law in Quebec, they will force the Canadian accounting profession to take a position.
+These acts are part of a wider context that extends well beyond Quebec.
+The International Federation of Accountants (IFAC), an umbrella organization of accounting bodies from numerous countries, including Canada, amended its code of ethics in July 2017 to “assist” professional accountants who suspect their clients or employer of committing legal or regulatory offences.
+Although these provisions do not directly have the force of law in Quebec, they will compel the Canadian accounting profession to take a position.

-The Order will continue to closely monitor developments in this sensitive area.
+The Order continues to closely monitor developments in this sensitive area.